 - To fairly compensate our executive officers for their contributions to our company's short-term and long-term performance.
-The elements of our executive compensation program are: - annual base salaries; - quarterly performance bonuses; and - equity incentives. - To allow our company to attract, motivate and retain the management personnel necessary to our company's success by providing an executive compensation program comparable to that offered by companies with which we compete for such management personnel. - To provide an executive compensation program with incentives linked to the financial performance of our company, and thereby enhance stockholder value.
+The elements of our executive compensation program are:

+- annual base salaries;

+- quarterly performance bonuses; and

+- equity incentives.

+- To allow our company to attract, motivate and retain the management personnel necessary to our company's success by providing an executive compensation program comparable to that offered by companies with which we compete for such management personnel.

+- To provide an executive compensation program with incentives linked to the financial performance of our company, and thereby enhance stockholder value.
 Under this program, incentive compensation for executive officers is linked to the financial performance of our company as measured by earnings per share and revenue.

 Base Salaries.
 The annual base salaries of our executive officers are determined based on individual performance, experience, duties, levels of responsibility and a comparison with salary ranges of a representative group of public companies within the technology sector of a similar size and similar annual range of revenues, derived from a review of recent publicly filed proxy statements by ten public companies.
 A comparison is also made with published surveys of executive compensation paid in similar industries with comparable revenues, which for the last fiscal year was the 2001 Radford Executive Compensation Survey, published by Radford Associates, a provider of national compensation surveys.
-The comparison groups used in these surveys are not the same group as used by us as our new peer group for comparative total returns purposes.
-The comparison groups used in these surveys are chosen on a narrower basis using revenue size as well as industry focus, while the new peer group is solely industry focused.
-The Compensation Committee believes that a narrower focus, using revenue size as well as industry focus, provides more appropriate comparison information on which to base salary decisions than one that does not take into account the size of the comparison group members.
-The financial performance of comparative group members relative to our financial performance is only one of the factors used by the Compensation Committee in assessing compensation.
-The Compensation Committee does not use empirical formulas based on financial performance or other factors in setting compensation for the company's executive officers, but instead considers comparative companies' income, market capitalization, total assets and annualized total shareholder returns in conjunction with individual performance and experience of the company's officers in determining the appropriate level of compensation.
 The compensation of our senior executive officers falls approximately within the range of the 75th percentile of the two types of comparison information used to determine executive compensation.